 For most small business owners, the need to build and maintain a good personal credit score never goes away.
-Although it’s true that some lenders tend to weight the value of your personal score higher than others (banks and other traditional lenders fall into this category) when they evaluate your business loan application, most lenders include a review of your personal credit score when they evaluate your business’ creditworthiness.
+Although it’s true that some lenders tend to weight the value of your personal score higher than others (banks and other traditional lenders fall into this category) when they evaluate your business loan application, most lenders include a review of your personal credit score to determine your business’ creditworthiness.

 This can be true for businesses with a few years under their belts as well as for those early-stage businesses looking for their first business loan.
 Nevertheless, in addition to a good personal credit score, small business owners also need to focus on building a strong business credit profile.